siberianfox/g2wiki/g2-in-Studio6.md

 5. Program the test code.
 Go to the `Memories` menu.

-### SAM-ICE Debugger Caveats
+### SAM-ICE Debugger Notes and Caveats
+Notes:
+* There's a little toolbar tab for the ICE which is the Segger native program.
+Nice.

-I'm not used to HW debuggers as all the xmega code I did was debugged using the simulator.
+I'm not used to HW debuggers as all the xmega code I did was debugged using the AVR simulator.
 Some of the caveats may be germane to all HW debuggers, some only to the SAM-ICE.
 I wouldn't know.
-But each of these caused some mystery or lost time which others might be able to avoid
+But each of these caused some mystery or lost time which others might be able to avoid.
 * The processor keeps running even when you (the debugger) are not.
 The cycles and stopwatch may continue to increment even if you are sitting on a breakpoint.
 * Timers still run when you are on a breakpoint.
 If the counter value appears to flop around at random that's because effectively it is.
 You won't see the cycle counter and stopwatch increment cleanly when counting out a - say - 20 microsecond delay.
 If you enter an interrupt from this timer you won;t see the stopwatch tell you it took 20 uSec, it will tell you whatever it wants to, instead.
 * Write-only registers such as REG_TC1_IER0 don't display what you just wrote to them in the IO view or memory.
 That's because they are write only (doh).